TheresaLui/SelfHelpContent_v2/articles/problemscopingques.databox/problemscopingques-databox-shipping.md

             "visibility": "issue == Missing accessories",
             "order": 110,
             "controlType": "multilinetextbox",
-            "displayLabel": "Name and version",
-            "watermarkText": "What accessories are missing from the shipment?", "required": true
+            "displayLabel": "What accessories are missing from the shipment?", "watermarkText": "List out the accessories missing from the shipment", "required": true
         },
         {